per1234/wirino/README.md

 - `Bootloader file specified but missing` warning while compiling when using Arduino IDE 1.6.6.
   - Please ignore, this is caused by a bug in that IDE version and will not cause any problems.
 - A library or sketch doesn't work correctly with wirino.
   - The microcontroller models used on the Wiring boards are different from those used on the Arduino boards.
-Many libraries and example sketches will work fine on Wiring boards, however the authors of some Arduino libraries or example sketches have only written their hardware specific code to work with the microcontrollers used on standard Arduino boards.
+Many libraries and example sketches will work fine on Wiring boards.
+However, the authors of some Arduino libraries or sketches have only written their hardware specific code to work with the microcontrollers used on standard Arduino boards.
 MightyCore contains a collection of libraries modified to work with Wiring S and Wiring Play Shield boards.
 MegaCore contains libraries modified to work with Wiring V1.1 and Wiring V1.0 boards.
 You can easily modify other libraries/code to support your microcontroller, see https://github.com/MCUdude/MightyCore/blob/master/Library_porting.md for instructions.
 - When using the Wiring bootloader, uploading hangs for certain sketches.
 If you have verbose output enabled you will see an error `avrdude: stk500v2_recv(): checksum error` followed by periodic `avrdude: stk500v2_ReceiveMessage(): timeout`.
   - At this point the sketch has actually successfully been uploaded but the upload process won't finish until you pull the USB cable.
   - If you burn the Optiboot bootloader to your board (**Tools > Bootloader > Optiboot**) the problem will no longer occur.